What are Beacon Types?

-- CheckinDesk : for beacons at a check in desk, or in check in hall
+- CheckinDesk: These beacons are to identify a check in desk, or a check in hall

 This beacon classification means that app developers can provide a consistent user experience through iBeacons regardless of the airport.
 A gate experience at one airport will be the same as the gate experience at another airport.

 While it is early days for apps using iBeacons, it is expected that an app will monitor for a combination of both UUID and majorID.
 Given that all beacons of the same zone have the same majorId, this approach will notify your application as the passenger moves through different zones - from check in through security to retail to gate.

 iBeacons can be identified through their UUID, majorId and minorId.
 In the registry, each airport has its own UUID, and each beacon zone has its own majorId.

 An iOS app can scan for beacons when the app is active (called 'ranging') or scan for beacons when the app is not active (called 'monitoring').
 In both cases the app needs to specify which beacons to scan for by specifying a combination of UUID/majorId/minorId.
 So, for example, an app can register an airport UUID as a region to monitor and the app will be woken up by iOS when the passenger enters the airport (assuming there are beacons in that airport of course!)